 The speed of Kinsta hosted websites is scary.
 In a good way. – Zé Fontainhas

 The first type of caching we use here at Kinsta is known as object caching.
 Object caching is an internal caching system that was introduced by WordPress to store data from the database in PHP memory.
 This increases your database efficiency by reducing the number of database calls.
 The problem is though that these objects by default are non-persistent, meaning the objects are only cached until the end of the request.
-And that is where backend systems like Redis and Memcached come into play.
-We utilize these at Kinsta to allow for persistent database objects which are stored in RAM.
+And that is where a backend system like Memcached comes into play.
+We utilize this at Kinsta to allow for persistent database objects which are stored in RAM.
 This speeds up PHP execution times and again, reduces the load on your database.